lvoytek/discourse-triage/README.md

     dsctriage -c 'general discussions/microk8s' -s https://discuss.kubernetes.io

+Updates in the muted topics of a category will be included in the final output.

 ### Tag
 To focus specifically on topics with a given tag in Discourse, specify the `-t` or `--tag` option.
 Discourse Triage will then look through the tags of each updated topic in the category and only show those containing the one provided.
 For